aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ---

-I recently read a post on [Postgres's range types][]{:target='blank'} and have been trying to use them more in my code.
+I recently read a post on [Postgres's range types][]{:target='blank'} and have been trying to take advantage of them in my code.

-However, because some of these types aren't shared between the different SQL database, most <!-- Object Relation Mapping like [Ruby's ActiveRecord][] and -->
+However, because some of these types aren't shared between the different SQL databases, most <!-- Object Relation Mapping like [Ruby's ActiveRecord][] and -->
 database wrappers (e.g. [Elixir's Ecto][]{:target='blank'}) don't support them.

-Thankfully, Ecto allows us to define our custom types that can represent a unknown database type.
-We'll now try to implement one.
+Thankfully, Ecto allows us to define our custom types that can represent an unknown database type.
+We'll now try to implement one to represent timestamp ranges.

 [Postgres's range types]: https://tapoueh.org/blog/2018/04/postgresql-data-types-ranges
 [Ruby's ActiveRecord]: https://guides.rubyonrails.org/active_record_basics.html